edsonencinas/WazuhLab/README.md

 **We'll need atleast three VMs for this project:**

-- **Wazuh Indexer**: The centra component that indexes and stores alerts from the wazuh server
+- **Wazuh Indexer**: The central component that indexes and stores alerts from the wazuh server
 - **Wazuh Dashboard**: Provides web interface for analyzing, mining, and visualizing data
 - **Wazuh Server**: It analyzes the data received from the Wazuh agents
 - **Wazuh Agent**: Installed on other machines or VMs to send logs, data to the server